SalomePlatform/shaper/src/BuildPlugin/doc/compoundFeature.rst

 Compound
 ========

-The Compound feature creates a compound using already existing shapes in other objects.
+Compound feature creates a compound using shapes already existing in other objects.

-To create compound in the active part:
+To create a compound in the active part:

 #. select in the Main Menu *Build - > Compound* item  or
 #. click **Compound** button in the toolbar